18F/handbook/_pages/about-us/offices/chicago.md

 2. Above the box where you would normally add guests, click **Rooms, etc**. ![List of rooms on Google calendar]({{ site.baseurl }}/images/chicago-calendar-2.png)
 3. Click **R05** to see rooms available in region 5.
 You'll see a list of available rooms below.
 4. Select **Show only available** so you don't try to reserve a room that is already booked!
-5. Look for rooms that have "JCK" in them, as those are the ones that are in the same building as the 18F office. _Make sure that you're not booking a room that is literally in Ohio._
+5. Look for rooms that have "JCK" in them, as those are the ones that are in the same building as the TTS office. _Make sure that you're not booking a room that is literally in Ohio._

 Alternative: Use the search bar.
 For example, Room 3380 (the one that we normally use for the all-hands) comes up when you type in 3380.